 Their scope extends to all employment relationships under private law, in particular the employment contracts of salaried employees and manual workers.
 As a rule, the employer selects the corporate provision fund and enters into a membership contract with the selected fund.
 A similar provision model was introduced for freelancers and the self-employed on 1 January 2008.

-As at 31 December 2015 nine corporate provision funds managed total assets of € 8.31 billion.
+As at 31 December 2018 eight corporate provision funds managed total assets of € 11.50 billion.
 One corporate provision fund manages two collective investment undertakings, while the other eight manage only one each.
 Please refer to the current Annual Report of the FMA for more details and statistics.

 Corporate provision funds hold a licence pursuant to Article 1 para.
 1 no. 21 BWG for the acceptance and investment of severance payment contributions from salaried employees and self-employed persons (“new” severance payment scheme).
 The employer enters into a membership contract with a corporate provision fund covering all employees and makes a regular contribution of 1.53% of their monthly salary plus any special payments, from the time their employment relationship starts.
 The payment is made to the health insurance institution responsible for the employer, which then forwards the contribution to the corporate provision fund.